-There have been no bankruptcy, receivership or similar proceedings against the Company or any subsidiary of the Company, or any voluntary bankruptcy, receivership or similar proceedings by the Company or any subsidiary of the Company, within the three most recently completed financial years or during, the current financial year, with the exception of the Company's wholly-owned subsidiary, San Pedro.
-On November 30, 2022, San Pedro filed a petition for bankruptcy with the Mexican Bankruptcy Court which, on December 15, 2022, accepted such petition for adjudication and, on March 28, 2023, declared San Pedro bankrupt; the Court appointed a trustee to take possession and control of San Pedro for the benefit of its creditors.
-See also the "Legal Proceedings and Regulatory Actions" section below for additional details.
+There have been no bankruptcy, receivership or similar proceedings against the Company or any subsidiary of the Company, or any voluntary bankruptcy, receivership or similar proceedings by the Company or any subsidiary of the Company, within the three most recently completed financial years or during, the current financial year, with the exception of the Company's wholly-owned subsidiaries, San Pedro and Minera Excellon de México which voluntarily filed petitions for insolvency with the Mexican Bankruptcy Court.
+See also the "Legal Proceedings and Regulatory Actions" section below for additional details regarding Minera Excellon de México's filings.